HaLamUs/rust-tour/rust-lifetimes/README.md

 `fn longest<'a>(x: &'a str, y : &'a str) -> &'a str {`

-The relationshop b/w x, y and returned ref is this the lifetime of the returned ref will be the same as smallest lifetime of arguments
+The relationship b/w x, y and returned ref.
+The lifetime of the returned ref will be the same as smallest lifetime of arguments

-So if `x` has a smaller lifetime than `y` then the lifetime of returned ref will be the same as x and otherwise
+So if `x` has a smaller lifetime than `y` then the lifetime of returned ref will be the same as `x` and otherwise

 ## Note